 - 8 dual use workstations.
 Each of these is located at a rectangular table smaller than the half circle ones mentioned above.
 This configuration is designed to allow a pair of individuals the ability to work together or provide a single individual more room to spread out if needed.
 These workstations are located in the North West quarter of the building.

 - 3 iMac workstations in a group which is located in the Digital Media Hub.

-- 36 laptops which may be checked out from the Multi-Service Center desk.
+- 36 laptops which may be checked out from the Circulation desk.
 The pool of laptops consists of 12 Macs and 24 PCs.

 - 23 lab computers.
 Room 286 which is located in the North East corner of the main floor houses these 23 computers.
 That number includes one instructor station.
 When not being utilized for instruction this room is available to the public.
 The room's schedule is noted on the whiteboard to the right upon entering the room.

 There are 3 black and white printers located on the 2nd floor.
 One is in the main Learning Commons area, another in the Digital Media Hub, and the 3rd is just North of the West entrance.
 The color printer is also located on this floor and is directly across from the black and white printer in the Learning Commons.
 Prints in black and white are free, color prints cost 50 cents per page and must be charged to your student or faculty\staff ID card.

 - 18 individual workstations.
 8 of which are located in the Youth Collection.
 There are 3 located near the main stairwell and 2 tucked away in the South East corner of the stacks providing some solitude while working.
 Special Collections houses one with another 4 being located just outside its doors.